JAE-S/AppBeware/README.md

 ---

 ### The Problem:
-   # With over 6 million + Apps There are very few timely, relevant, current and credible sources to determine if apps could be potentially dangerous.
+ <b>With over 6 million + Apps There are very few timely, relevant, current and credible sources to determine if apps could be potentially dangerous.<b>

  Current Resources:
    1. Google Search: Returns thousands of results.
-It's difficult to determine relevant or credible content.  ​
+It's difficult to determine relevant or credible content.
    2. Curated Sites: Editorial content may be based on limited opinions and not real experiences.
 May be rated on criteria that is not relevant to all parents.
    3. News: This information is usually available after an event occurs.
-By this time, your child may have already been exposed.​
+By this time, your child may have already been exposed.

-      4. Word of Mouth: This information is usually slow traveling, and may never reach the people who may find it useful.​
+   4. Word of Mouth: This information is usually slow traveling, and may never reach the people who may find it useful.

 ### The Solution:
   * Create a platform for users to share their personal experiences with dangerous apps